Mahesh8107/Mahesh8107/README.md

 <br/>

-#### An aspiring full-stack developer with a specialization in MERN stack with a passion for learning with an endless supply of optimism and curiosity.I am a social person who loves to take up new challenges and learn new skills.
-I love meeting new people, exchanging ideas and spreading knowledge and
+### <p>An aspiring full-stack developer with a specialization in MERN stack with a passion for learning with an endless supply of optimism and curiosity.
-positivity.Now I am looking for an opportunity as a full stack web developer with room to grow and learn.
+I am a social person who loves to take up new challenges and learn new skills.
+I love meeting new people, exchanging ideas and spreading knowledge and positivity.Now I am looking for an opportunity as a full stack web developer with room to grow and learn.</p>

 ## About Me
 * 🔭 I’m currently working on Fullstack Development.